MolSSI-Education/python-package-best-practices/_episodes/10-documentation.md

 Commit and push - your documentation should build successfully and you should be able to view it!

 Later, when you share distributions of your package, you will want people to be able to find this documentation easily.
-Update your `README.md` and `setup.cfg` files with your new rtd URL.
+Update your `README.md` and `setup.cfg` files with your new ReadTheDocs URL.

 {% include links.md %}